Prime Number Theorem And ...

 For \(x \geq 1\), this readily follows from the previous lemma and the triangle inequality.
 For \(x {\lt} 1\), only a bounded number of summands can contribute and the claim is trivial.

-Corollary 5 Automatic Chebyshev bound
+Corollary 5 auto_cheby

 #